BlockchainCommons/bc-dcbor-cli/README.md

 ```
 Command line parser/validator for deterministic CBOR ("dCBOR").

-Usage: dcbor [OPTIONS] [HEX]
+Usage: dcbor [OPTIONS] [INPUT] [COMMAND]

+Commands:
+  array  Compose a dCBOR array from the provided elements
+  map    Compose a dCBOR map from the provided keys and values
+  help   Print this message or the help of the given subcommand(s)

 Arguments:
-  [HEX]
+  [INPUT]
-          Input dCBOR as hexadecimal.
+          Input dCBOR in the format specified by `--in`.
 If not provided here or input format is binary, input is read from STDIN

 Options:
   -i, --in <IN>
           The input format

-          [default: hex]

-          Possible values:
-          - hex: Hexadecimal
-          - bin: Raw binary

-  -o, --out <OUT>
-          The output format

           [default: diag]